My name is Lisa Irby, and I’m what you’d call a serial entrepreneur. 🙂

 Since joining Merch by Amazon in 2016, I now earn a very solid part-time income just from print on demand alone.

 In the early days of POD, I focused on one niche.
-But now that I’m on Merch by Amazon, I’ve been able to earn by creating designs in numerous niches and even broad topics.
+But now that I’m on Merch by Amazon, I’ve been able to earn by creating designs in numerous niches.

 When you join Merch, you get 10 slots/uploads.
 After you sell 10 shirts, you are eligible to move up to the 25 tier (slots/uploads), then 100, 500, 1000 and so on.